bptlab/ark_automate_local/README.md

 # Local Client of Ark Automate

-This script allows the local execution of robots that were built in the [Ark Atuomate Web Application](https://github.com/bptlab/ark_automate).
+This script allows the local execution of robots that were built in the [Ark Automate Web Application](https://github.com/bptlab/ark_automate).

 ## Setup